What Is A Crestron Programmer?

 - Develop and maintain Graphical User Interfaces (GUI) for Crestron touch panels

-- Develop system recovery protocols in the event of destruction of all or part of the system or components
+- Develop system recovery protocols in the event of the destruction of all or part of the system or components

 - DMC-E required